 But there’s more!
 Châtillon was the guardian of Isabella’s young husband, Humphrey de Toron.
 It is recorded that Humphrey was “more like a girl than a boy,” that he stuttered and was “cowardly and effeminate.”
 Apparently, Châtillon’s methods of raising youth to manhood was, shall we say, intimidating.
 A thesis supported by the fact that his step-son by his first wife also loathed him and did not want him in his kingdom.

-In short, two children were handed over to the care of a man who tortured prelates of the church, plundered peaceful Christian countries and routinely broke truces.
+In short, two children were handed over to the care of a man who tortured prelates, plundered peaceful Christian countries and routinely broke truces.
 No matter how strategically useful his later raids were, this is not the kind of man I would want raising my eight-year-old daughter, or my teenage son either!
 Yet the very terror he imposed on them may have made them seek comfort from one another.
 This is the emotional response that I explore in my novel.

 Châtillon and his wife thus play important roles in the second book of my Jerusalem trilogy.